-On March 5th, a community meeting was held that included stakeholders from RUDTA, CSEA, a board member, PALS representatives, administrators and community members.
+On March 5th, a community meeting was held that included stakeholders from Most interest was shown towards a HS dean, adding teachers to eliminate RUDTA, CSEA, a board member, PALS representatives, administrators and community members.

 On April 7th, the DELAC met and reviewed data in detail.